The Making of “Silence” With Virtual Bassist MELLOW

 For more info and pre-ordering, click here: Virtual Bassist Pre-Order

-In this exclusive Production Insight feature, Peter shares how he created “Silence” from a basic-but-terrific song idea by singer and songwriter Mara Kim (marakim.com)
+In this exclusive Production Insight feature, Peter shares how he created “Silence”.
+Thanks to a basic-but-terrific song idea by singer and songwriter Mara Kim (marakim.com)

 UJAM Instruments Demo “Silence” by Mara Kim